Contact Us (800) IS-FIBER • 508-992-6464

 • technical content, best practices, weekly tips

-• our dedicated adhesives expert to help meet Individual customer needs
+• our dedicated adhesives expert to help meet individual customer needs

 • specialty stock materials or high-tech custom epoxies in custom package sizes